abi-chmend/librocast/reports/week4_status_report.md

         * UML diagram-level, translating hypothetical design to pseudocode.
 Have some idea of what would be difficult to implement - backend team
         * People should start looking into React and planning how to set up their components - frontend team
         * Next week's specification should be read before Thursday - all members

+  2. We finished setting up react app and the backend server.
+Frontend team added and developed feed, explore, and profile pages for the wireframes.
+By discussing and sharing thoughts in class, we could improve and solidify the UI design in detail.
+We figured out that we will be using Kaggle's goodreads book data instead of Google Books.
+The first feature we choosed to develop is user sign up and login feature using Firebase Authentication.

+  3. Goals:
+        * Add user sign up and login using Google Firebase

 - Contributions of individual team members
   * Abigail Batinga